theflynn49/fsudoku/README.md

 - VDP/MOS 1.04RC1/1.04RC1 (on AgonLight2 from Olimex)
 - VDP/MOS 1.04RC1/1.04RC2 (id)

-It doesn't work yet on
+On these environments :
 - the fab-agon-emulator from tomm
-- VDP 1.04RC2 from tomm
+- VDP 1.04RC2
-because problems with the color palettes of the new VDP.
+You must enable the Legacy Modes with "VDU 23,0,&C1,1" because it uses the old modes the VDP.

 ###  Intent